-Travelling to Nigeria requires obtaining a VISA for visitors from most countries.
-We recommend up-front VISA applications.
-This can be done by applying to the Nigerian embassy in your country.
-Be advised that it can take 2-4 weeks to get your VISA issuance.
-Alternatively, it is possible to get a VISA on arrival in Nigeria.
-This can however be quite a slow process at the airport.
+Travelling to Nigeria requires obtaining a VISA for most countries especially from non-ECOWAS Countries.
+Up-front VISA application is recommended.
+This can be done by applying to the Nigerian Embassy in your country.
+Be advised that it can take 2-4 weeks to get your VISA.
+VISA on arrival is also obtainable in Nigeria for short stay.

 Traveling in Nigeria

 There is a large number of reputable hotels in Nigeria with international standards.
-Large brands like Hilton and Sheraton are available within all major cities.
-Traveling to a specific city and not exactly sure on which hotel to take?
-Please contact us for advice!
+Popular brands like Hilton and Sheraton are spread over major cities.
+For more information on hotels Please contact us for advice!

 Five reasons to visit

-Besides business, there are many other reasons to visit our beautiful country.
-A comprehensive selection of most important reasons to come and experience Nigeria yourselves:
+Besides business, there are many other reasons to visit Nigeria.
+Below are some reasons to experience Nigeria:

-Our people are amongst the most welcoming in the world.
-Enjoy generous hospitality and be treated as you are on of the Nigerian.
-Laughing, crying and arguing like you know them all your life!
+The people are amongst the most welcoming in the world.
+Enjoy generous hospitality and be treated as if you are a Nigerian.

 There are lots of beautiful places to explore across our country.
-Some particular highlights:
+Some particular highlights are:

 - Ikogosi warm springs (Ekiti State)